TIGR-Republic/TIGR-Standard-Core/docs/Disclosure.md

 ## 4. Regulatory Compliance Path
 The founding entity is committed to full compliance with the European Union regulatory framework (MiCA – EU 2023/1114) and applicable national requirements.

+- **Target Operating Model:** The TIGR architecture is evolving toward a **fully decentralized model** (pursuant to Recital 22 of the MiCA regulation).
+The development objective is to establish an autonomous software protocol that, upon completion of the R&D phase, will operate independently of the founding entity, without central intermediaries, and with users maintaining sole custody of their assets.
 - **Operational Pause:** No expansion of token distribution, enabling of public trading, or launch of public services will occur until the registration of the relevant trade activity (**Category 81** or equivalent) is completed with the Czech Trade Licensing Office, where applicable.
 - **No VAM Services Provided:** The project does not currently provide custody, exchange, brokerage, or any other regulated VAM service.
 - **Transparent Proof of Concept:** Current blockchain entries represent a transparent Proof of Concept intended to demonstrate architectural integrity to future regulators and participants.